MLRC-Bench: Can Language Agents Solve Machine Learning Research Challenges?

 \subsection{Evaluation Protocol}

-Our evaluation protocol is meticulously designed to prevent AI agents from test set overfitting.
+Our evaluation protocol is designed to prevent AI agents from test set overfitting.
 Agents will submit their implementation in the form of an edited codebase, particularly within their proposed method in the \texttt{methods/} directory.
 Specifically, in a single trial, an agent can iteratively modify the codebase multiple times.
 We store snapshots of the codebase immediately after each change.
 Whenever an execution occurs on the development set, we record the resulting metrics and the name of evaluated method for that snapshot.
-At the end of this iterative development phase, we pick the snapshot with the highest development performance (\texttt{effectiveness}).
-We then evaluate the method contained in that snapshot on the test set\footnote{Concretely, we execute the command \texttt{python main.py --method best\_dev\_method --phase test}.} for our final result.
-This approach strictly follows standard ML practice and ensures reproducible experimentation.
-Future work may explore more sophisticated multi-objective selection criteria that additionally weigh runtime (\texttt{efficiency}) or lines of code (\texttt{simplicity}) of implementations.
+At the end of this iterative development phase, we pick the snapshot with the best development performance i.e., \textbf{Effectiveness}.
+We then evaluate the method contained in that snapshot on the test set for our final result.\footnote{Concretely, we execute the command \texttt{python main.py --method best\_dev\_method --phase test}.} This approach strictly follows standard ML practice and ensures reproducible experimentation.
+Future work may explore more sophisticated multi-objective selection criteria that additionally weigh runtime (\textbf{Efficiency}) or lines of code (\textbf{Simplicity}) of implementations.